Boosting rabbit biocontrol: RHDV1 K5 in Victoria

 RHDV1 K5 will boost existing biological control agents that are already in the environment.
 RHDV1 K5 will not kill every last rabbit.
 Land managers are encouraged to take advantage of the release of the virus and follow up with conventional control to remove remnant rabbits and destroy their warrens.

 Rabbits are Australia's most destructive agricultural pest animal, costing $200 million in lost agricultural production every year, with a further $6 million expended on rabbit control measures.
 Rabbits also impact the environment, with less than one rabbit per hectare, enough to stop the growth and regeneration of some native species and negatively affect biodiversity.
-The draft threat abatement plan released by the Australian Government Department of the Environment in November 2015 found that rabbits are a significant threat to biodiversity, affecting 304 nationally threatened plant and animal species.
+The threat abatement plan released by the Australian Government Department of the Environment in 2016 found that rabbits are a significant threat to biodiversity, affecting 304 nationally threatened plant and animal species.

 RHD Boost is about fine tuning and enhancing the effects of calicivirus.
 It is a national project to introduce a new variant of RHDV1 into Australia, to improve the control of rabbits, particularly in areas where calicivirus has had limited impact on rabbit populations.